 The EIT Association’s examination center plays a vital role in the fight against vehicle theft and insurance fraud.
 By meticulously inspecting recovered stolen vehicles, the center helps to identify and address vulnerabilities exploited by thieves.
 The ongoing efforts of the facility underscore the importance of addressing vehicle theft, despite statistical declines in reported incidents.
 The financial motivation driving these crimes necessitates ongoing vigilance and the use of sophisticated detection and examination techniques to combat the evolving tactics of vehicle thieves.

-The continued significance of the EIT Association’s work is evident in the sheer number of high-value vehicles recovered and inspected.
+The continued significance of the EIT Association’s work is evident in the <a href="sheer number of high-value vehicles recovered and inspected.
 As vehicle theft operations become more sophisticated, so too must the methods used to counter them.
 This ongoing battle underscores the importance of facilities like the one in Montreal in maintaining the integrity of the automotive market and protecting the investments of vehicle owners and insurance companies alike.